jacobp100/get-es-imports/README.md

 The `parser` and `parserOptions` options are identical to [ESLint](http://eslint.org/docs/user-guide/configuring#specifying-parser).
 By default, it will supports ES6 modules and JSX.

-The `resolveOptions` is passed to [resolve](https://github.com/substack/node-resolve) to resolvev imports.
+The `resolveOptions` is passed to [resolve](https://github.com/substack/node-resolve) to resolve imports.

 ## Return values